PullgerFootPrint/.github/profile/README.md

-## FOOTPRINT PULLGER FRAMEWORK
+## FOOTPRINT

-**FOOTPRINT are modules for PULLGER that contain instructions for loadind data from target sources**
+**FOOTPRINT are modules for PULLGER FRAMEWORK that contain instructions for loadind data from target sources**